moxx799/retailed_client/README.md

 # Retired client project Description
-Takehome work, the overall structure contains two parts, for the classification model, it is located in cluster_tabular_models; to the segmentation and data inspection, it is in the main jupyternotebook file.
+Take-home work: the overall structure contains two parts.
+For the classification model, it is located in cluster_tabular_models; for the segmentation and data inspection, it is in the main Jupyter notebook file.
+The configs in the census_foundation_models.json
+The folder structure should be
+HOMEWORK
+├── build(created by setup.py)
+├── model
+├── cluster_tabular_models
+├── requirements
+├── census-bureau.columns(not provided here)
+├── census-bureau.data(not provided here)
+├── clustering_analysis.ipynb
+├── data_inspect.ipynb
+└── setup.py
 # Installation:
 Use the setup.py to install the environment.
 ```bash